vanessay1309/FYP-demo/README.md

 ```

 Brief Notes
-contacts/ - for writing Solidity contracts
+- contacts:  for writing Solidity contracts
-migrations/ - for deploying contracts
+- migrations: for deploying contracts
-test/ - for writing test cases and to ran by ```truffle test```
+- test: for writing test cases and to be ran by ```truffle test```
-src/ - web resources
+- src: web resources